 - If the article is about my services (e.g. scribing, editing or producing transcripts) I insert those relevant terms into the metadata and include those relevant SEO terms within the text of the article where it makes sense to do so.

 - If the article is business-related but not about any of my services (e.g. this article about blogging), I will link the topic of the article back to my business services (which are scribing, editing and producing transcripts) by including some examples drawing from my experience running my business; thereby including relevant SEOs that fit well into the context of the article.

 - If the article is not strictly work-related, try and ensure a few of the SEOs and metadata are related to your business.
 For example, when I write a book review (which is not technically work-related), I’m likely to mention the words ‘writing’ and ‘editing’ in the article.
 I do this because I’m a writer and editor, and because I’m looking at how the book has been written and edited, and also to make sure the book review is indirectly relevant to my business.

 3. How much time do you spend writing articles?

 When I started writing blog articles I didn’t count how long it took to

-And so I decided to try to spend no more than 3 hours writing and editing each article and quickly discovered I could only meet this target if I stuck to articles about subjects I knew really well.
-Nowadays, if an article’s not coming together easily, I simply delete it and write a different article that comes more naturally and is easier to write.
-And, not surprisingly, the best and easiest articles to write are about the subjects I know best.
+And so I decided to try to spend no more than 2 or 3 hours writing and editing each article and quickly discovered I could only meet this target if I 1) stuck to articles about subjects I knew really well (which are easier to write), and 2) wrote shorter articles.

 4. Are you a smart blogger?